-Financial Aid Probation and Financial Aid Suspension
+Financial Aid Warning, Probation, and Suspension

-A student who fails to comply with the Qualitative and/or Quantitative Standard of Satisfactory Academic Progress as described above will be placed on Financial Aid Probation for the next semester of enrollment.
-If the student has not met the Standards by the conclusion of the probationary semester, the student will be placed on Financial Aid Suspension with Right to Appeal, and eligibility for Title IV aid will be lost.
-A successful appeal will result in a change in status back to Financial Aid Probation and will restore aid eligibility for one semester to allow the student to regain Good Standing.
+A student who fails to comply with the Qualitative and/or Quantitative Standard of Satisfactory Academic Progress as described above will be placed on Financial Aid Warning for the next semester of enrollment.
+If the student has not met the Standards by the conclusion of the warning semester, the student will be placed on Financial Aid

+Suspension with Right to Appeal, and eligibility for Title IV federal and/or state aid will be lost.
+A successful appeal will result in a change in status to Financial Aid Probation and will restore aid eligibility for one semester to allow the student to regain Good Standing.